PlanktoScope/device-pkgs/reference.md

 ### `repository` section

-This section contains some basic metadata to help describe and identify the repository.
+This section of the `pallet-repository.yml` file contains some basic metadata to help describe and identify the repository.
 Here is an example of a `repository` section:

 ```yaml
 repository: